Harishreddy465/Indian-Spice-Kitchen-Full-Stack-Experience/README.md

 Indian Spice Kitchen

 Overview:
-Welcome to Gastronomix, a captivating restaurant website meticulously crafted with HTML, CSS, JavaScript, SQL, and Python Flask.
+Welcome to Indian Spice Kitchen, a captivating restaurant website meticulously crafted with HTML, CSS, JavaScript, SQL, and Python Flask.
 This project seamlessly integrates front-end technologies for an engaging user experience, while the back-end, powered by Python Flask and SQL, manages dynamic content and transactions.

 Features: